brihadeesh/brihadeesh.github.io/content/blog/moved-to-sourcehut.md

 ## Content restrictions {#content-restrictions}

-The biggest "hit" I've taken is the restrictions on third-party content - see [Albulms of the Year](/blog/2023/02/albums-of-the-year-2022.html), my last post for example.
+The biggest "hit" I've taken is the restrictions on third-party content - see [Albums of the Year](/blog/2023/02/albums-of-the-year-2022.html), my last post for example.
 The Sourcehut site documentation states that they disallow external style-sheets, especially those accessed via CDNs but crucially third-party embedded content[^fn:1].
 This shouldn't mean